AkhilMarayikkottuVijayan/NonEqm/README.md

 3. Use UDS to model the transport of vib energy state in the system

 4. Develop a species flux function using UDFs

+5. Equilibrium constant formula to be added to "SourceReac.c" code to compute Keq